+Have you ever made a pie crust from scratch?
 Is making homemade pie crust intimidating?
-We teach you step by step how to make pie crust with our perfect pie crust recipe that is light and flakey!
+If so, let me teach you step by step how to make pie crust with my perfect pie crust recipe that is light and flakey!
+You will feel like a pro and proud when your guests enjoy your delicious and flaky pie!

 With the upcoming Holiday Season pending, I thought it would be a great time to share with you the Perfect Homemade Pie Crust Recipe.
-Not that I am biased or anything, but I feel like this homemade pie crust is the best homemade pie crust recipe ever.
-It turns out so light and flaky and doesn’t feel heavy in your stomach like some other pie crusts can.
-Now YOU can make homemade pie crust with our step by step tutorial!
+Not that I am biased or anything, but I feel like this homemade pie crust is the best homemade pie crust recipe ever, because it turns out so light and flaky with a rich buttery flavor and doesn’t feel heavy in your stomach like some other pie crusts can.
+Now YOU can make homemade pie crust from scratch with our step by step tutorial!

-This is my Grandmother’s Pie Crust recipe.
-I remember watching her make this when I was young.
-Then learning how to make it with her and my own mother.
+This is my Grandmother’s Pie Crust recipe and I remember watching her make this when I was young.
+Consequently I then learned how to make it with her and my own mother.
 She always made the BEST Apple Pie, which is still a family favorite and always makes me think about my sweet Grandma.
 Don’t you love how some recipes are a bridge to the past that you pass on to the future?

 (My Grandmother holding my Mother)